natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 There are several drawbacks to this script:

-* does not check the number of arguments that are passed to the script
+* does not check number of arguments that are passed to the script
 * It would be good to collect information from different switches.
 To do this, you should add a field that indicates on which switch the entry was found

 In addition, a lot of work needs to be done in the script that creates database and writes the data.